orbitalchicken/Roadmap/Triaged.md

 		Thunar crashes when rename files. bugzilla.xfce.org/show_bug.cgi?id=12264
 		Thunar crashes sometimes when copy and paste files Xfce4-task-manager toolbar style “Small” looks much better (maybe change default conf)
+	kde:
+		When changing resolution, after you press apply, there’s no confirmation window Clicking on the clock brings up the calendar but I can’t enter anything into the calendar?
+		Under Virtualbox with 3D acceleration, parts of systemsettings are just black and fail to render (for instance Appearance) Only right mouse button opens indicators
+		kwallet: If I set Gigolo to auto start and connect to five drives on my NAS, it starts before Wallet.
+I then have to enter my user name and password five times in Gigolo and once in Wallet.
+Disabling Wallet in settings then has the result of me needing to enter my wireless password every…..single….time.
+Why is Wallet needed?
+		kwallet: i create my own keyring with my gpg key.
+1. Although the wallet itself (hopefully) works,the systray icon never shows up 2.
+I have “Allow always”-ed a few apps, chromium, networkmanager, kwalletmanager5, konversation.
+But “allow” is remembered only for single session.
+How do i permanently allow above apps to access wallet ?
+		Really Really missing the “Different Widgets for each desktop” option In LibreOffice, toolbar icons are not displayed correctly.
+They look like skeletons and are hard to distinguish.
+		I can’t tell the difference between my desktops because they all have the same wallpaper
+		kmail: crashes mainly when I delete some messages
+		kmail: I can’t send email.
+Messages are moved to “Outgoing” and stuck there.
+In other distros, the solution was instalation of newer version of Kmail.
+		kmail: color scheme of white text on light background makes message headers impossible to read. sddm does not display my profile pic at login.
+I have ensured/made the following changes without success – content in /var/lib/AccountsService/* configured “icon”.
+Added “FacesDir=/var/lib/AccountsService/icons” in /etc/sddm.conf. “accounts-daemon.service” up and running.
+		Video thumbnails do not work.
+Installing ffmpegthumbs/kdeffmpegthumbnailer does not help.
+Workaround: sudo ln -s /usr/lib/x86_64-linux-gnu/plugins/* /usr/lib/x86_64-linux-gnu/qt5/plugins/ no thumbnails for camera RAW files.
+		Installing different window decorations breaks the ability to resize windows.
+		Desktop settings > get new wallpaper,results in a blank box and the message “Some categories are missing”.
+		According to the Meta key does not open Kickoff.
+When installing ksuperkey problem is partially solved.
+Menu opens on the button, but do not closes when pressed again.
+		I had to manually put the slideshow directory to /usr/share/backgrounds/linuxmint-sarah [launched from desktop menu icon to top left], as otherwise turning the background slideshow on just gave a black screen.
+	indicator-cpufreq:
+		in KDE indicator-cpufreq doesn't show me conservative and powersave options.
+These are here in Linuxmint 18 Cinnamon and XFCE versions.